Key Takeaways

 How Does a See-Through Trust Work?

-A see-through trust allows its assets to pass directly to the designated beneficiaries upon the trust creator's death.
-This type of trust is often used when individuals want to ensure their retirement assets are tax-efficient and can be passed on to their heirs.1
+A see-through trust allows its assets to pass directly to the named beneficiaries after the trust creator dies.
+This type of trust is often used when someone wants their retirement assets handled in a tax-efficient way and passed on to heirs.1

-One key aspect of a see-through trust is that it must meet specific criteria outlined by the IRS to qualify for the tax benefits associated with it.
-These criteria include:
+One key feature of a see-through trust is that it must meet specific IRS rules to qualify for certain tax treatment.
+These rules include:

 - The trust must be valid under state law

-- The trust must be irrevocable or become irrevocable upon the death of the trust creator
+- The trust must be irrevocable or become irrevocable when the trust creator dies

-- The retirement account custodian must be provided with specific trust documentation, such as a copy of the trust agreement.
+- The retirement account custodian must receive required trust documents, such as a copy of the trust agreement

-Choosing a see-through trust as the beneficiary for your retirement account means that the trust will manage the account after you pass away.
-The people you've decided to benefit from the trust can then withdraw money from the account throughout their lives, which helps the money grow with fewer taxes.
+Choosing a see-through trust as the beneficiary of a retirement account means the trust will manage the account after death.
+The named beneficiaries can then withdraw funds over time, which may help reduce taxes and allow the account to continue growing.

 Eligible Designated Beneficiaries (EDBs)